Almas0505/KinoPoisk/README.md

 ## Technologies Used

+- **Node.js**: JavaScript runtime used to build the backend of the application.
 - **Express**: A web framework for Node.js used to build the server-side logic.
 - **MongoDB & Mongoose**: For database management and schema modeling.
 - **EJS**: Embedded JavaScript templating for rendering dynamic HTML views.